#Concussion

 My Symptoms

 Headaches, headaches, headaches.
 Three times, for the three types.
-I had (and still have) headaches on the forehead, around the eyes, nose, and ears.
+I had (and had for 4+ years) headaches on the forehead, around the eyes, nose, and ears.
 I had the top of the head and all-over headache.
 I had the back of the head and top of the neck headache.
 For about 10 weeks, I had some version of one or more of these headaches 24 hours a day.
-They decreased in intensity over time, but it wasn’t until week 11 that I had my first headache free hour.
+They decreased in intensity over time, but it wasn’t until week 11 that I had my first headache-free hour.
 It was glorious.

 Stamina.
 Very little of it.
 I’ve always been someone with a long battery.
 Getting tired or any form of worn out just wasn't ever part of me.
 The lack of stamina was in two forms: my ability to think for any long stretch of time was severely diminished, and my mind would just feel tired.
 This also seemed to create an overall weariness.
 I need a nap was the major feeling.

 Words.
 I had trouble finding them.
-I would stop mid-sentence as my brain searched the hard drive, sometimes taking a few seconds to find the word and sometimes just not finding the word, and instead switching to a description of the word so Suzi or the kids could help me fill in the blank.
+I would stop mid-sentence as my brain searched the hard drive, sometimes taking a few seconds to find the word and sometimes just not finding the word and instead switching to a description of the word so Suzi or the kids could help me fill in the blank.
+There was a day, about eighteen months after the concussion, sitting in the living room with one of my kids, and I had to ask what our home address was; I just couldn’t remember it.
+It scared me, and it definitely scared my son.

 Thinking.
 Slow processing, the inability to synthesize information, and a general inability to focus, think, conclude, or decide.